-Mike Foley, chief of resources management with PRT, said there was no mention of the 44 scress in the documents they received from the forestry department when the gencies separated.
+Mike Foley, chief of resources management with PRT, said there was no mention of the 44 screas in the documents they received from the forestry department when the agencies separated.

-"Only the original deed meationed it," Foley said.
-"The 44 acres was leased to the Department of Natural Resources in May 1977."
+"Only the original deed many tioned it," Foley said.
+"The 44 acres was leased to the Department of 7 Natural Resources in May 1977."
+Members of the Sumner family exact location of the 44 acres that were described in the deed when the Army sold the property to the state.

-Natural Resources in May 1977, Members of the Sumner family are not the only ones who used the area near their land inside Croft State Park southeast of the family's property.
+Members of the Summer family are not the only ones who used the area near their land inside Croft State Park southeast of the family's property

-For at least 20 years, South Carolina National Guard units, U.S. Army Reserve units and Wofford ROTC cadets have trained there.
+For at least 20 years, South Caro, lina National Guard units, U.S. Army Reserve units and Wofford ROTC cadets have trained there.
+Perry said he is not sure of the